Monodromy groups of Lagrangian tori in the symplectic 4-space: Introduction

 In this note we work in the standard symplectic 4-space $(\R^4, \w=\sum_{j=1}^2dx_j\wedge dy_j)$ unless otherwise mentioned.
 Let $L\overset{\iota}{\hookrightarrow}(\R^4,\w)$ be an embedded Lagrangian torus with respect to the standard symplectic 2-form $\w$.
 The Lagrangian condition means that the pull-back 2-form $\iota^*\w=0\in \Omega^2(L)$ vanishes on $L$.
 Gromov \cite{G} proved that $L$ is not {\em exact}, i.e., the pull-back 1-form $\iota^*\lambda$ of a primitive $\lambda$ of $\w=d\lambda$ represents a nontrivial class in the cohomology group $H^1(L,\R)$.

 Let $\Diff_0^c(\R^4)$ denote the group of orientation preserving diffeomorphisms with compact support on $\R^4$ that are isotopic to the identity map.
 We are interested in studying various types of self-isotopies of $L$.
-It is well-known that for a smooth isotopy $L_s$, $s\in [0,1]$, between two embedded tori $L_0,L_1$, there associates a family of maps $\phi_s\in \Diff_0^c(\R^4)$ with $\phi_0=id$ such that $\phi_s(L)=L_s$.
+It is well-known that to a smooth isotopy $L_s$, $s\in [0,1]$, between two embedded tori $L_0,L_1$, we may associate a family of maps $\phi_s\in \Diff_0^c(\R^4)$ with $\phi_0=id$ such that $\phi_s(L)=L_s$.
 We will make no distinction between $L_s$ and the associated maps $\phi_s$ from now on.